uncleash/cxAsCodeDevlab/content/020-CX-As-Code-and-Terraform/10_first.md

 ## What is CX as Code?

-CX as Code is a configuration tool that allows you to define Genesys Cloud Objects such as Queues Skills, Users, etc. in plain text files and then apply that configuration accross multiple Genesys CX organizations
+CX as Code is a configuration tool that allows you to define Genesys Cloud Objects such as Queues Skills, Users, etc. in plain text files and then apply that configuration across multiple Genesys CX organizations

 ![CXasCodeOverview](/images/CXasCodeOverview.jpg)